Photographs of Project Work can be found in Photo Gallery

 12 August 2016

 The last few pieces in the jigsaw are coming together.
 The home team have made 2 new rope chutes, repaired the old ones and fitted them.
 The new ropes have been attached to the wheels and adjusted for length and the bells are ready for ringing.
-See News.
 The Ellacombe chimes still need to be connected, after which all we need is the clock (which is scheduled to return on Monday 22 August), a bit of decorating and a good clean up.

 4 August 2016